 Are you tired of waiting months for dry turning stock?
-Did you know that you can easily make a wood drying kiln out of an old refrigerator and have a steady supply of stock in just a few short weeks?
+Did you know that you can easily make a DIY wood-drying kiln out of an old refrigerator and have a steady supply of stock in just a few short weeks?
 Read on below to find out how.

 We thank Ted Rudie, equipment manager for the Chesapeake Woodturners, for allowing us to use descriptions and photos as printed in the Chesapeake Woodturners Newsletter.